This blog post is part of the “YOUR COMPLETE GUIDE TO THE NORTH GEORGIA OUTDOORS” blog series.

 There is really something about the Appalachian Mountains that keeps calling me back for more adventure.
-I can promise you that if you are open to explore the climbing near Helen it will be an experience you will never forget.
-Again the climbing is not overly technical, but the long drawn out routes get your heart pounding for sure!
+I can promise you that if you are open to exploring the climbing near Helen it will be an experience you will never forget.
+Again the climbing is not overly technical, but the long drawn-out routes get your heart pounding for sure!

 An Adventure For Friends